Scheduled Hikes

 5/21 (Thu) - Ramble: Tualatin Hills Nature Park (Portland/Valley)

-Leader: Molly Divine
+Leader: Molly D.

-4 miles, elev. gain 100 ft.
+3 miles, elev. gain 100 ft.

 This 222-acre wildlife preserve in the heart of Beaverton offers an array of trails, both paved and unpaved.
 It is heavily forested and well shaded.
 There are a number of benches along the way.
 It has easy access and free parking, in a beautiful, forested setting.